PrasetyoWibowoo/ChatApp/README.md

 - Built with Rust, SolidJS, and PostgreSQL
 - Deployed on Railway and Vercel (free tiers)
-- Email service powered by Gmail SMTP
+- Email service powered by Resend API

 ## Notes
 - This is a production-ready foundation with rate limiting, email verification, and security best practices
-- Railway free tier CORS limitations: Backend headers overridden by Railway proxy
+- Railway blocks outbound SMTP connections on free tier (use Resend HTTP API)
-- Workaround applied: Using specific allowed origins with credentials support
+- CORS fixed by using Railway public URL format: `chatapp-0.up.railway.app` (with dot)
-- For production, consider paid tier or alternative platforms (Render, Fly.io) for proper CORS
+- For production with higher email limits, upgrade Resend or use SendGrid/Mailgun